 Many organizations and programs at WVU Parkersburg provide opportunities for students to participate in service learning activities.
 Service learning combines classroom curriculum with meaningful service in public and private agencies, schools, and organizations.
 Activities such as these offer students guided experiential opportunities to learn and reflect that enhance their program of study.
-Students interested in service learning activities at WVU Parkersburg should contact their academic program division office or the Student Services Office for information.
+Students interested in service learning activities at WVU Parkersburg should contact their academic program division office or the Office of Engagement and Student Support for information.

-22. STUDENT SUCCESS CENTER (TUTORING)
+22. TUTORING CENTER

-The Student Success Center provides free tutorial assistance for support courses and college-level courses.
-Brainfuse (online tutoring), study skills videos, Kurzweil Readers, and many other resources are available in the Learning Center and at the Jackson County Center.
-For tutoring appointments at JCC, please call (304) 372-6992 or 424-8269.
+The Tutoring Center provides free tutorial assistance for college-level courses.
+Brainfuse (online tutoring), Kurzweil Reader, Mavis Beacon, and many other resources are available.
+For Jackson County Center's tutoring information, please call (304) 372-6992 or (304) 424-8269.